MReintop/DataEngProject_Team2/README.md

 Vera: Date formatting and also help with summary of columns with python statics and unique words for tags

+# We need to define the relations betweeen memes , how is useful to store then?

  A second pipeline where data are loaded into an ingestion system and then cleaned and processed :